The fourth edition of the Naviar Haiku Fest took place at the iconic music club Corsica Studios.

 Living in the mountains of Western North Carolina, Detritus Tabu enjoys his life with his two children and dog, Ginger.

-The new possibilities of elaborating and researching sound paths thanks to the use of computer have led the El Wud Project to be what it appears today.
-An experimental, electronic, ambient project realized with the use of overlapping indeterminate sounds, causal collisions and cosmic echoes .
+The new possibilities of elaborating and researching sound paths thanks to the use of computers have led the El Wud Project to be what it appears today.
+An experimental, electronic, ambient project realized with the use of overlapping indeterminate sounds, causal collisions, and cosmic echoes.
 A sound that lives in a slow and constant metamorphosis, a project for which the receptive capacity of the listener is essential to perceive and enrich its essence.
-El Wud Project can be heard on Soundcloud, Reverbnation, Jamendo, Zenapolae Records, Naviar Haiku and Breathe Compilations.
+El Wud Project can be heard on Soundcloud, Reverbnation, Jamendo, Zenapolae Records, Naviar Haiku, and Breathe Compilations.

 how the night came

 Born in England, I studied literature at university before going on to obtain a PhD in philosophy.

 After completing a program in elementary education, I moved to Japan 14 years ago, where I now work as a preschool teacher.

 As my son is growing and becoming more independent, I have found the time to reactivate my interest in trying to play guitar.

 I like to write imaginary soundtracks for the books I am reading (typically literature or philosophy), so Naviar Records’ threefold intersection – japan, literature, music – suits me perfectly!!